Ulli1991/project_webpage/index.md

 ### Magnetic field amplifcation in Milky Way-like galaxies I: The small-scale-turbulent dynamo

+Magnetic field amplification galaxies is a highly complicated topic.
+However, in recent years direct numerical MHD simualtions of galaxies with cooling and star formation have enabled a new way of studying magnetic field amplifcation in the Universe besides the excellent analtyical work provided by classical mean field dynamo theory (e.g. Ruzmaikin, Sokoloff and SHukurov 1988).
+Recent, breakthrough in numerical simulations allows for ab-initio models for magnetic field growth in galaxies showing overwhelming evidence by many different groups that magnetic fields in galaxies can be quickly amplified by the small-scale turbulent dynamo on rather short timescale compared to the dynamical time.
+In Steinwandel et. al. (2019) we studied the magnetic field amplification in Milky Way-like galaxies by means of the small-scale turbulent dynamo in great detail.
+We evlauted the presence of the small-scale trubulent dynamo by the shape of the magnetic power-spectra that take the predicted slope of k^{3/2} of Kazantsev 1967.
+We furthemore quantified the dynamo for the first time in galaxy simulation by computing the correlation between magnetic field strength and magnetic curvature and find excellent agreement with the high-resolution predcitions from Schkochihin et al. (2004).

 ### Magnetic field amplifcation in Milky Way-like galaxies II: The large-scale dynamo

 ### Magneto-centrifugal outflows in disc galaxies